Azure/iot-identity-service/docs/running/aziot-identityd.md

 - The `provisioning.authentication.device_id_cert` value is a preloaded cert ID in the Certificate Service.

 ## Configuring host process clients

-> Dev Note: Currently, host process clients connect over TCP port 8091.
-This section is applicable after final packaging and Unix Domain Socket support is enabled in IS.

 The table of principal accounts in Identity Service configuration represents each host process client of the Identity Service (known as `principal`s).
 The `principal` table entries are used to map access to one or more identity resources to a Unix user`uid`.
 Each `principal` table entry is configured using one of the following methods: